shakes76/PatternAnalysis-2024/recognition/GFNet_s4784738/README.md

 ## Data Pre-processing
+The images in the ADNI dataset are pre-processed in dataset.py.
 ### Training and Validation Images
+Images in the train directory of the AD_NC folder were used to construct the training and validation sets.
+The training-validation split I chose was 80-20.
+These images were resized to 224x224 pixels, converted to greyscale, normalized, and converted to tensors.
+To improve the model's ability to learn the brain image features, I tested transformations such as flipping and rotating the images at random, but the images already had a lot of this kind of variability in them, so these transformations had very little impact on the model's accuracy.
+I then tried some transformations that more directly impacted the image quality (ColourJitter, RandomAffine, RandomResizedCrop, and GaussianBlur) and found significantly more success.
+For this reason, these 4 transformations were applied to the training and validation images.

 ### Testing Images

-The images in the ADNI dataset are pre-processed in dataset.py.
-This process involves resizing them to 224x224 pixels, converting them to 3-chanel greyscale, and normalizing them.
-The training and validation splits recieve additional augmentations to help the model learn their features.
-These augmentations include random horizontal flips, vertical flips, and rotations.
-Images in the train directory of the AD_NC folder where used to construct the training and validation splits, while test directory was the source of the testing split.
+Images in the test directory of the AD_NC folder were used to construct the testing split.
 This ensured that model could not learn the features of the testing data beforehand.
-The training-validation split I chose was 80-20.
+The only pre-processing these images recieved was being resized to 224x224 pixels, converted to greyscale tensors, and normalization.

 ## Configuration settings
 Before running the code, it's important to ensure that you have the desired configuration settings.
-The model configurations are stored and retreived from utils.py.
+The model configurations and hyperparameters are stored and retrieved from utils.py.
 They can also be found below:
 ''''
-here
+epochs = 30
+learning_rate = 1e-4
+patch_size = (16, 16)
+embed_dim = 512
+depth = 19
+mlp_ratio = 4
+drop_rate = 0.1
+drop_path_rate = 0.1
+weight_decay = 1e-2
+t_max = 6
 '''
-The image paths are set up to run on UQ's rangpur system by default.
-If you are running the model anywhere else, please adjust the paths to the training and testing image directories as necessary.
+The image paths are set up to run on UQ's rangpur cluster by default.
+If you are running the model anywhere else, please adjust the paths to the training and testing image directories as necessary in utils.py.
 '''
-image paths
+def get_path_to_images():
+    train_path = '/home/groups/comp3710/ADNI/AD_NC/train'
+    test_path = '/home/groups/comp3710/ADNI/AD_NC/test'

+    return train_path, test_path
+'''
+When running inference, you can set a specific image to be tested by setting the img_path variable in the get_prediction_image() function in utils.py.
+'''
+def get_prediction_image():
+    # A set image path to be returned
+    img_path = _Your image path here_
 '''

 ## Running the Code